Eumaeus/Peripatos/posts/03 Nepal/09 Day10_Namche_Monjo.md

-# May 7: Namche Bazaar--Monjo
+# Day 10: Namche to Monjo.
+Everest Lodge-to-Lodge, April 28--May 9, 2025

 ![Our last view of Namche, nestled in the clouds this morning.](images/Namche_cloudy_last_view_IMG_6713.HEIC)